Alekzanther/motiv/README.md

 1. fetches sample data to the backend folder
 1. sets up a postgres instance via docker
 1. sets up a sample motiv.toml config file (backend folder)
-1. builds the frontend (yarn) and backend (rust)
+1. builds the frontend (default react, yarn) and backend (rust)

 After all those steps have completed, `make run` will go into the backend folder and run the server.

-You should now be able to visit the frontend at localhost:5000.
+You should now be able to visit the (default react) frontend at localhost:5000.
 There's a graphql-viewer at /graphql as well.

 ## Acknowledgements
 Special thanks to @lucperkins and his repository at https://github.com/lucperkins/rust-graphql-juniper-actix-diesel-postgres